~ dedicated to the memory of Dev Hathaway

 Could a “conscious” factor in the book have sensed me walking by, and called me in?

-Noam Chomsky - a linguist - ended up having a connection to a specific interest of mine, crop circles, and specifically, to the meaning that they might convey.
+Noam Chomsky – a linguist – ended up having a connection to an overwhelming interest of mine, crop circles, and specifically, to the meaning that they might convey.
 Nice conversation starter, eh?
 “Mr Chomsky, what do you think about the language of the crop circles in the fields of rural England?”